This article may contain compensated links. Please read the disclosure for more info.

 Next comes the study of repertoire.

-Your pieces will be in different levels of completion so to create a sense of where you are with each piece and to quickly assess what needs to be done, I have found the piano practice tips below to be of big help.
+Your pieces will be in different levels of completion, so to create a sense of where you are with each piece and to quickly assess what needs to be done, the piano practice tips below are of immense help.

-I can recommend: The Musicians Way, it's a book crammed with great tips and plans on how to organize your practice.
+I recommend The Musicians Way, a book crammed with great tips and plans for organizing your practice.
 It has inspired me and my teaching a lot.

-Also The Practice Revolution: Getting great results from the six days between lessons is a fun resource for both kids and adults.
+Also, The Practice Revolution: Getting great results from the six days between lessons is a fun resource for kids and adults.

 Here are piano practice tips in a plan that you can work with step by step.